pawlaszczyk/fqlite/README.md

 # FQLite - Forensic SQLite Data Recovery Tool

-FQLite is a tool to find and restore deleted records in sqlite databases.
+FQLite is a tool to find and restore deleted records in SQLite databases.
 It therefore examines the database for entries marked as deleted.
 Those entries can be recovered and displayed.
 It is written with the Java programming language.
-The program can operate in two different modes.
-It can be started from the command line (CLI mode).
-A simple graphical user interface is also supported (GUI mode).
+The program can operate with a simple graphical user interface (GUI mode).
 The program is able to search a SQLite database file for regular as well as deleted records.

+# Features

+FQLite allows you to:
+- browse and recover the content of freelist pages
+- recover records in all database pages including unallocated space
+- support of UTF-8,UTF-16BE,UTF-16LE encoded databases
+- support for multi-byte columns as well as overflow pages
+- recover dropped tables
+- create CSV-format data export
+- support for Rollback-Journals and WAL-Archives
+- integrated Hex-Viewer
+- support a forensically sound investigation of database files

+Some features:

+- written with Java standard class library
+- JavaFX-based graphical user interface
+- open-source
+- free of charge
+- runs out of the box

 # Official Project Webpage